 Since its inception, proton therapy has been increasingly used to treat a variety of cancers.
-Proton therapy offers excellent physical properties and superior dosimetric characteristics.
-As such, it may improve patient survival by improving the local tumor treatment rate while reducing injury to normal tissues, which may result in fewer radiation-induced adverse effects10.
+Proton therapy offers excellent physical properties and superior dosimetric characteristics11.
+It can increase patient survival by improving the local tumor control 12 while reducing injury to normal tissues, which may result in fewer radiation-induced adverse effects.

 Just like photon-based radiotherapy, proton therapy has been evolving to offer greater efficiency and better outcomes.
-This includes the development of Intensity modulated proton therapy [IMPT] based on Pencil Beam Scanning (PBS) proton therapy, which IBA was the first to introduce on a commercial equipment and which has since then become the standard in proton therapy.
+This includes the development of Intensity Modulated Proton Therapy (IMPT) based on Pencil Beam Scanning (PBS) proton therapy, which IBA was the first to introduce on a commercial equipment and which has since then become the standard in proton therapy.

 In PBS, the proton beam paints the target volume, one layer at a time, voxel by voxel, to precisely match the shape of the tumor.
 It allows the user to give a different dose to each voxel of the map.
 IMPT treats a small section of the tumor at a time, adjusting the proton beam dose and depth to wider and narrower contours of the tumor, section by section.
-Combined with the appropriate imaging devices and treatment strategies, IMPT is also capable of treating moving tumors.
+Combined with the appropriate imaging devices and treatment strategies, IMPT is also capable of treating moving tumors 13.

-Today, the next frontier in proton therapy is the development of proton arc therapy which has the potential to further improve dose conformality and distribution, and to optimize treatment delivery time11.
+Today, the next frontier in proton therapy is the development of proton arc therapy which has the potential to further improve dose conformality and distribution, and to optimize treatment delivery time 14.